Emily Oster

 10 min Read

 What is the relationship between induced labor and having a C-section?
 This is one of the most common questions I get — once, someone ran after me on the street in New York to ask about it — and it’s not hard to see why.
-The share of induced labors has gone up over time, and many pregnant women will be offered, or pushed towards, a labor induction at or around 39 weeks of pregnancy.
+The share of induced labors has gone up over time, and many pregnant women will be offered, or pushed toward, a labor induction at or around 39 weeks of pregnancy.

 Choosing labor induction often goes along with medical advice.
 On the flip side, though, there is a common concern that labor induction might decrease the chance of having a vaginal birth.
 The narrative is that labor induction is just the first part of a “cascade of interventions” that are more likely to lead to a C-section.
 C-sections are extremely safe, and can be literally lifesaving, but for many women they aren’t the preferred mode of delivery.
 The possible link with inductions may give pause.